Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: A Cluster Design for Targeting Exposure Distribution

-Theorem~\ref{thm:exposure-ht-unbiased} ensures that under mild conditions on the treatment design, there is no systematic bias in the \doseht estimator.
-At this point, we turn our attention to understanding the properties of the treatment design that affect the precision of the estimator.
-Like most Horvitz--Thompson style estimators, the \doseht estimator will incur a large mean squared error when many of the exposure variances are small relative to the potential outcomes.
-Note that a nearly-zero exposure variance $\Var{\dosei(\zv)}$ in \eqref{eq:ht-exposure-def} will blow up the corresponding term of the estimate, yielding a high mean squared error even though the estimator is unbiased.
-In general, experimenters should construct a treatment design for which the corresponding exposure variances are large.
+Like all linear estimators, the \doseht estimator will incur a large mean squared error when the coefficients for the observed outcomes are large.
+In particular, if the variance of an exposure $\Var{\dosei}$ is close to zero, the corresponding term of the estimator in \eqref{eq:ht-exposure-def} will become large, yielding a high mean squared error even though the estimator is unbiased.
+In general, experimenters should use designs for which the corresponding exposure variances are large.

 However, large exposure variances should not be the only property of the exposure distribution that experimenters focus on.
-Consider the ``naive'' design which places equal probability on two treatment vectors: either all diversion units receive treatment ($\zv = \onevec$) or all diversion units receive control ($\zv = - \onevec$).
-Under this naive design, all of the exposure variances are 1, which is the largest possible variance.
+Consider a naive design that places equal probability on two treatment vectors: either all diversion units receive treatment ($\zv = \onevec$) or all diversion units receive control ($\zv = \zerovec$).
+Under this design, all of the exposure variances are 1, which is the largest possible variance.
 However, we observe either all of the treatment outcomes or all of the control outcomes, but never a mix of the two; in fact, the estimator itself takes only two values.
-Thus, the \doseht estimator will achieve very poor precision under this naive design, despite the individual exposure variances being as large as possible.
-This raises the question: what other properties of the treatment design influence the precision of the \doseht estimator?
+Thus, the \doseht estimator will suffer very large MSE under this design, despite the individual exposure variances being as large as possible.
+This raises the question: how should we construct a design that improves the precision of the \doseht estimator?

-This is a challenging question to answer succinctly, as the mean squared error (MSE) of the \doseht estimator depends on the fourth, third, second, and first moments of the exposures, as well as the parameters of the linear exposure-response functions.
-Despite this, we assert that for several settings of interest, the \doseht estimator has low MSE when the exposures have large variance and are negatively correlated.
-We support this claim by examining two settings of potential outcomes.
-First, we examine the setting where each individual treatment effect is zero, commonly referred to as an A/A test.
+This is a challenging task, since the precision of the \doseht estimator depends on the unobserved outcomes.
+Indeed, a universally optimal design does not exist \citep{Harshaw2021Balancing}.
+However, we argue that a good heuristic is to construct the design so that the variance of the exposures are large and the covariance between most pairs of exposures are close to zero.
+As discussed at the end of Section~\ref{sec:basic-stats}, a design which directly targets these aspects of the exposure distribution may hope to ensure high precision of the \doseht estimator under weaker growth conditions on the bipartite graph than those presented in our analysis.